hadikachmar3/Flutter3.10-E-Commerce_Course/README.md

 You can freely view the full app demonstrations and final outcomes of both courses on Udemy.
 In the design of our courses, we've intentionally deviated from the main design of the full application.
 Adjustments in elements such as colors and padding have been made to give you the flexibility to tailor the app according to your needs.
 This is clearly explained in the course intro and demonstrated in the videos, so make sure to check them out.

-Currently, our expert-level course is under development, but it will provide an in-depth understanding of:
+Currently, our expert-level course is **under development**, but we will cover the following topics:

-Segmented orders
+- Segmented orders
-Rating system
+- Rating system
-Updating item quantity in the cart
+- Updating item quantity in the cart
-Address management (Adding and Editing addresses) Firebase subcollections
+- Address management (Adding and Editing addresses)
+- Firebase subcollections

 For those interested in the **full app with premium features**, it's available for purchase at **$80**.
 An additional support package is available for **$70** (totaling **$150**), where I will personally provide two hours of support to help you get the app up and running.
 To avail of this offer, simply drop us a message on our Facebook page, Coding with Hadi.

 Without any purchase, you can preview the final outputs of the apps covered in the courses on Udemy.
 Additionally, each lecture is bundled with all relevant resources, including the source code.